edominicduke/Bootcamp_project/README.md

-Global Flight Snapshot (via OpenSky Network)
+Global Flight Snapshot via OpenSky Network:

 This project is a Streamlit dashboard that visualizes live aircraft data from the OpenSky Network API.
 It fetches a real-time snapshot of active flights (~1,800 aircraft globally) and displays:

 Number of active flights
 Top 30 countries by active flights (bar chart)
-Scatter map of global flight positions
+Scatter map of global flight positions.

-<<<<<<< HEAD
+The work was split up by 5 people: Shreya Mendi, Omkar Sreekanth, Arnav Mahale, Hanfu Zhao, and Ethan Dominic.
+Each person's contributions are listed below:

+Omkar's Portion:

+The following graphs were created by **Omkar Sreekanth (`oarkse7486`)** in the file `streamlit_app.py`:

+- Flights by altitude bands (bar chart, feet)
+- Top airlines by callsign prefix (bar chart of top 15 airlines)
+- Flights by broad region (pie chart: Americas, Europe/Africa, Asia-Pacific)

+Note: Some earlier commits may appear under his old GitHub username **`sromee98403`** but all commits under both usernames were authored by **Omkar Sreekanth**.

 =======
 Top 10 Airlines departed from RDU in the last 6 hours
 >>>>>>> 754ce3af99ee183159a79d664cbb5a6814d977a0